 2013-JUN-28: Federal District Court judge declares new state Domestic Partnership Benefits law unconstitutional:

 U.S. District Court Judge David M. Lawson declared Michigan's Public Act 297 unconstitutional.
-It would have banned domestic partner benefits for all public employees in the state.
-Cities, counties and other public employers would have been prevented from offering benefits to same-gender partners of their employees.
+It banned domestic partner benefits for all public employees in the state.
+Cities, counties and other public employers were prevented from offering benefits to same-gender partners of their employees.
 Judge Lawson found it violated the Equal Protection Clause of the US Constitution and would unequally burden same-gendered couples by denying them the same benefits as their counterparts in opposite-gender relationships.

 The American Civil Liberties Association of Michigan was the lead group in this lawsuit.

 "Equality Michigan is overjoyed by Judge Lawson's ruling.
 In order to attract the best and brightest talent to Michigan, we need to make sure all workers are treated equally.
 On the heels of the Supreme Court decisions advancing recognition of same-gender relationships, we believe that momentum towards equality and justice is on our side.
 This is a victory for all lesbian, gay, bisexual, and transgender families in Michigan who are working to provide stability for their families.
 4

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.